turbot/steampipe-mod-snowflake-compliance/README.md

-# Snowflake Compliance Mod for Steampipe
+# Snowflake Compliance Mod for Powerpipe

+> [!IMPORTANT]
+> Steampipe mods are [migrating to Powerpipe format](https://powerpipe.io) to gain new features.
+This mod currently works with both Steampipe and Powerpipe, but will only support Powerpipe from v1.x onward.

 15+ checks covering industry defined security best practices across all Snowflake accounts.